 Any organisation willing to develop and implement the IIW Qualification & Certification Systems in its country must seek approval as an Authorised Nominated Body (ANB).
-They shall contact the IIW-IAB Management Team (ewf@ewf.be) or the IIW Secretariat (qualifications@iiwelding.net or the IIW Secretariat (qualifications@iiwelding.net or the IIW Secretariat (qualifications or the IIW Secretariat (<a href="mailt
+They shall contact the IIW-IAB Management Team (ewf@ewf.be) or the IIW Secretariat (qualifications@iiwelding.net or certifications@iiwelding.net) to collect all the necessary information and documentation.